 Every story you tell should be told on purpose.
 Build your library of core stories and tell them with care.
 Craft stories and messaging that guide, not pressures.
 Lead with clarity instead of coercion.
 Your words should invite, not impose, helping people choose from empowerment rather than urgency, fear, or shame.

-Your work isn't a collection of random services–it's a cohesive ecosystem that leads somewhere meaningful.
-Tie your offers and messages back to the larger movement or mission.
-Make it about more than a sale.
-Make sure each story serves your greater purpose and always aligns with your values, vision, and mission.
+Your work isn’t a collection of random services—it’s a cohesive ecosystem that leads somewhere meaningful.
+Tie your stories and offers back to the larger movement.

 M – Make Your Mark